Choosing the Right Residence

 Understanding the Terminology

 Choosing the most appropriate residence for your needs can be a difficult decision.
 Perhaps you believe you need more assistance than you really do.
-Or, think you should stay in your current house since you aren’t ready for all those personal or hospitality services.
+Or, you think you should stay in your current house since you aren’t ready for all those personal or hospitality services.
 Whether you need extra assistance or not, many people discover having beautiful food, housekeeping, thoughtful amenities, and social activities gives them more time to enjoy life, more vitality, and better mental and physical health than they expected.
 Invest time in seeing different settings and complexes, asking questions, and finding the match that fits the best.

 Housing and health-care options fall under these four main categories: